-Select the Main tab of the left navigation pane, and then go to Status > Dashboard and select the System tab.
+- 1. In the Main section of the left navigation pane, select Status > Dashboard. - 2.
+Select the System tab of the Dashboard page.

 The Health Alert Summary (displayed by default at the top of the System dashboard) provides general download status information.